 Soak in Hot Springs

-Visiting Idaho’s hot springs is a fun and relaxing experience all year-round, but having no snow on the road makes it one of the best things to do in McCall.
+Like the rest of Idaho, visiting hot springs is one of the best things to do in McCall.
 This area in particular is known for its epic hot springs that you can enjoy year-round.
 Grab a few friends or go solo to soak in McCall’s hot springs!
-We’ve listed a few well known hot springs here, and we’ll leave it to you to do some sleuthing to find the lesser known local spots.
+We’ve listed a few well-known hot springs here, and we’ll leave it to you to do some sleuthing to find the lesser-known local spots.
 Be sure to brush up on your hot springs etiquette beforehand and do your part in preserving these areas.

 15) Visit Gold Fork Hot Springs

-For just $10 you can spend an entire day soaking in Gold Fork hot springs outside of Donnely, just south of McCall.
-Located off of a dirt road at the foothills of the North Fork Range, Gold Fork Hot Springs has beautiful forest views and a number of soaking pools to choose from.
+For just $10 (cash only), you can spend an entire day soaking in Gold Fork Hot Springs outside of Donnely, just south of McCall.
+Located off of a dirt road at the foothills of the North Fork Range, Gold Fork Hot Springs has beautiful forest views and 6 soaking pools with varying temperatures from 85-110°F.

 16) Soak at Burgdorf Hot Springs